ta0a2000t/SVT-Robotics-Assesment/README.md

 - Report the robot with the highest battery level and is within the radius from the load.

 ###### Find Best Robot| Time: O(n)  ,   Space: O(1)

+## Additional Possible Fueatures:
+#### KD-Tree(RoboTree) Delete functionality:
+- Deletes from the KD-Tree(RoboTree) a robot that is currently busy carrying a load.

+#### Make Sure the RoboTree Is Not Skewed
+##### Add a depth property to RoboNodes
+- The depth property identifies how deep the RoboNode's furthest grandchild is.
+- Update the depth during insertion/deletion.
+#### After insertions or deletions, rebuild if too skewed:
+- After an insertion/deletion, which is done recursively, check if the depth of an ancestor of the inserted/delted robot is too different from the depth of its sibling.
+- Rebuild the subtree rooted at the parent of that ancestor and update cutting dimetions (if the current rectangle is too wide, the cutting dimetion would be vertical, otherwise horizontal).
+- To rebuild, make an array containing all the nodes of that subtree, then shuffle that array randomly to have an expected hieght of O(log(n)).